interplaynetary/free-association/README.md

 This is useful for example to provide to mutual-contributors to general-self-actualization, who satisfy a _specific_ criteria.
 For example, a filter could distribute shares only to people who you recognize as contributing in a particular category, or all those except those in a block-list.

-Additionally, capacities might declare a max-divisibility (either in % or in absolute numbers), this would also help with pruning in the algorithm.
+Additionally, capacities might declare a max-divisibility (either in % or in determinate quantities), this would also help with pruning in the algorithm.

 </details>